 Resident Travel Requirements

-It is the policy of the UNC Office of Global Health Education (formerly OIA) and Graduate Medical Education that all residents and fellows undertaking global health travel must complete pre-travel requirements and receive both OGHE AND GME approval a minimum of four weeks prior to your departure date from the U.S. Residents who do not complete pre-travel requirements by that 4-week pre-travel deadline will not be permitted to travel or receive UNC funding or education/research time.
+The Offices of Global Health Education and Graduate Medical Education require residents and fellows to complete pre-travel requirements and receive both OGHE AND GME approval a minimum of four weeks prior to departure from the U.S. Failure to do so will result in cancellation of travel and funding.

 - Hospital-paid Residents/Subspecialty Residents submit the COMPLETED OHS Pre-Appointment Form for Traveling Residents via email to Nina.Ivie@unchealth.unc.edu and Tracy.Watson@unchealth.unc.edu You will receive a confirmation email that this form has been received.
 Once the form has been reviewed by Occupational Health, you will be contacted with an appointment date and time.
 Please note: Appointments will not be scheduled same day and generally will not be scheduled that same week due to previous standing appointments.
 Failure to secure an appointment with OHS within a minimum of 4 weeks from your departure date may result in official residency travel being prohibited.